Jack Suwinski Player Props: Pirates vs. Blue Jays

-The Pittsburgh Pirates and Jack Suwinski (.364 slugging percentage over his past 10 games, including one homer), battle starter Jose Berrios and the Toronto Blue Jays at PNC Park, Saturday at 6:35 PM ET.
+Jack Suwinski, with a slugging percentage of .433 in his past 10 games -- including two home runs -- will be in action for the Pittsburgh Pirates versus the Toronto Blue Jays, with Yusei Kikuchi on the mound, May 7 at 1:35 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Blue Jays.
+In his most recent game, he hit a home run while going 1-for-2 against the Blue Jays.

 Jack Suwinski Game Info & Props vs. the Blue Jays